Conventional wisdom tells us failure should shatter our confidence.

 The service did work in selected areas.
-But it was overshadowed by Victoria and Columbia, two companies who used mass marketing on a national scale.
+But it was overshadowed by Victoria and Columbia, two companies that used mass marketing on a national scale.
 Edison didn’t believe in that type of marketing.
 It was a radical idea during his time and he didn’t think companies could lower prices enough to produce them on a mass scale.
-He also didn’t want to lose the close relationships he had with his customers, which happens in a mass market situation.
+He also didn’t want to lose the close relationships he had with his customers, which happens in a mass-market situation.

 Don’t Give Up Too Soon